 So I thought I would set myself a challenge to recreate a few pages of my own personal website using Notion.

 Like a lot of folk, I’m guilty of taking far too much time creating a "quick" website — pushing pixels around for sometimes months on end to get the perfect aesthetic look.
-However, trying to practise what I preach I thought I would put my favourite tool through its paces and try to recreate my personal site.
+However, trying to practise what I preach I thought I would put my favourite tool through its paces and try to recreate my personal site using no-code.

 After some quick validation from the Notion and No Code twitter community, I thought I would turn it up a notch and try to recreate the rest of my personal site.